Don Valley East (federal electoral district)

-Don Valley East (Don Valley-Est) is a federal electoral district in Ontario, Canada that covers the northeast section of the North York part of Toronto.
+Don Valley East (Don Valley-Est) is a former federal electoral district in Ontario, Canada that covers the northeast section of the North York part of Toronto.
 The federal riding was created in 1976 from parts of Willowdale, York East, York North, and York—Scarborough ridings.

-It is represented in the House of Commons of Canada by Liberal MP Michael Coteau.
+It was last represented in the House of Commons of Canada in 2025 by Liberal MP Michael Coteau.
 He was formerly the Ontario Liberal MPP for the contiguous provincial riding.

 Geography

 This riding is located in the eastern part of the North York district in Toronto.
 It contains the neighbourhoods of Flemingdon Park, Don Mills, Graydon Hall, Parkwoods and Victoria Village.

 History

 For most of its existence, this riding has alternated between voting Liberal and Conservative.
 During the Brian Mulroney years, it elected Progressive Conservatives but it switched to Liberal when Jean Chrétien came to power.
 In 2011, when Stephen Harper's Conservative Party won a majority government, the riding switched back to Conservative.

-In 2018 the Don Valley East Collective was created to organize & inform residents around important issues that impact our daily lives; this group spans all of the neighbourhoods within Don Valley East.